ChrisZieba/MoodFuse/README.md

 MoodFuse
 =========

 A simple way to enjoy new music based on your mood!
-[See here!](moodfuse.com)
+[See here for a demo.](moodfuse.com)

 Requirements
 ------------